dj-pearson/Roblox-Tycoon/ProgressSummary.md

 ## Overview

-This document tracks our progress in addressing the critical issues identified in the RobloxIssues.txt file.
+This document tracks our progress in addressing the critical issues identified in the RobloxIssues.txt file and implementing the consolidation plan.
 We have been systematically working through each major issue area, implementing robust solutions and fixing the most critical problems first.
+We are now working on Phase 6 enhancements to improve the development experience and system flexibility.

 ## Progress by Priority